Particular/docs.particular.net/samples/pubsub/message-driven/sample.md

 ---
-title: Publish/Subscribe
+title: Message-driven Publish/Subscribe
-summary: Publish/Subscribe, fault-tolerant messaging, and durable subscriptions.
+summary: Persistence based Publish/Subscribe, fault-tolerant messaging, and durable subscriptions.
-reviewed: 2020-07-30
+reviewed: 2020-09-28
 component: Core
-redirects:
- - nservicebus/publish-subscribe-sample
 related:
  - nservicebus/messaging/publish-subscribe
 ---

-The Publish/Subscribe pattern allows greater flexibility in developing distributed systems by decoupling system components from each other.
-Once the system is capable of publishing an event, additional capabilities can be added to the system by adding a new event subscriber.
-A new subscriber can be added in a separate physical process, without changing or redeploying the code that publishes the message.

 This sample shows how to publish an event message from a messaging endpoint in one physical process, subscribe to the event in a separate messaging endpoint in a second physical process, and execute a message handler when an event message is received.
+This sample uses the [message-driven publish-subscribe mechanism](/nservicebus/messaging/publish-subscribe#mechanics-message-driven-persistence-based) used for unicast transports.

 downloadbutton